Unleash/unleash/website/docs/how-to/how-to-add-strategy-constraints.md

 To add additional constraints:

-1. Repeat [step one](#step-1 'step 1: open the constraints menu') to open the constraints menu.
+1. Repeat [step one](#step-1 'step 1: open the constraints menu') to edit a strategy and to see the option to add a custom constraint.
-2. Use the "Add constraint" button to add a new constraint.
+2. Use the "Add custom constraint" button to add a new constraint.

    ![The add constraint modal menu with an existing constraint.
 There is a button labeled "add constraint" that is being highlighted by an arrow.](/img/constraints-add-additional.png)